devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 This is the basic modal to configure CI pipeline, You need to provide 2 inputs as given below:

 ### 1. Source Type
 In source type, select between Automatic or Manual.
 Here if you select Automatic, the CI pipeline will be triggered automatically whenever you push any commit to your repository.
-But if you select Manual, then you have to trigger your CI pipeline every time manually through the console.
+But if you select Manual, then you have to trigger your CI pipeline every time manually through the dashboard.

 ### 2. Branch Name
-In this column, you have to provide your branch or tag regex where your code is present and the branch to want this CI pipeline to be linked with.
+In this column, you have to provide the branch or tag name for which you would want CI pipeline to be executed.
+It supports both exact name as well as regex for both branch and tag.

 Example- It can be a master branch in the production and development/staging branch in the dev environment.
-But the branch name completely depends on the user, which branch name the user wants to provide here.

 Click on `Create Pipeline` button to create CI pipeline.
 In order to get Advance options click on `Advance Options` button, a new advanced window will appear.